 - Earn credit!

-- The College Foundation has made scholarships and grants available, including the PLA Scholarship.
+The College Foundation has made scholarships and grants available, including the CPL Scholarship.

-- Log into the Acorn student portal and go to Student Self-Service / Student Forms for the PLA Scholarship application with instructions.
+- Log in to the student portal and navigate to the Credit for Prior Learning (CPL) section in Student Self Service to download the CPL Scholarship application with instructions.

-- Consult with your Academic Counselor to get the PLA Scholarship application approved.
+- Consult with your Academic Counselor to get your CPL Scholarship application approved.